 Planning your own route?

 There are an endless number of route possibilities in the backcountry.
 Think, how can you link forest service roads, singletrack, and the occasional stretch of asphalt?
-Here are a few of our favourite resources:

 See established cross country MTB routes across Canada.
 Information includes updated trail reports and difficulty.
 A starting point for creating longer bikepacking links.